Taneun/neuro-lab-data-analysis/README.md

 - The code assumes the CSV files are well-formatted and that the `spike_type` exists in the data columns (`eyes_volt`, `head_volt`, or `chair_volt`)
 - The results are output as a DataFrame containing the trail type, mean voltage differences, and calculated degrees

-## Contribution

-Feel free to fork the repository, submit issues, or create pull requests for improvements.
-Contributions to the code are welcome, especially for enhancing the analysis of eye or head movement data.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.